: My congratulations, you're good as king now. Octavian (soon to be "elected" the first emperor)

 - In the early days of the Caliphate, humility was taken seriously.
 Omar, the second Caliph, used to tool around Medina in a shabby old robe and gave away nearly all of his (gigantic) income to the relief of old soldiers and their orphans.

-- The Prophet himself.
+- Prophet Muhammad himself.
 "Messenger of God" was the only title he held.
 And even then, he wasn't even the Head of State.
 The Qur'an explicitly states that GOD holds the title "King of the Realm"note Meaning that the Prophet ruled as the equivalent of a Governor-General (like in Australia).

 - A common title used by Muslim rulers- up to and including the Ottoman Sultans at the height of their power- was "Slave of God" or some variation thereof.